Table of Contents

 The one on the left is for a mild plucker.
 It’s thinner and more flexible.
 The one on the right is thicker and more rigid, which makes it harder to get around.

 We've developed 3 bird collars and the BeakGuard Bird Vest to support bird self mutilation.
 A lot of our customers have reported that they've gotten creative with combining styles for even more protection.
-That's why we created the Bird Self Mutilation Combo.
+That's how we created the Bird Self Mutilation Combo.

 Let's take a look at the common medical and behavioral issues that contribute to parrot self-mutilation and other compulsive behavior in our pets.